colinhartigan/valorant-inventory-manager/README.md

 ```
 The executable will be dumped to `dist/`.

+# Planned features
+- buddy manager/randomizer
+- loadout profiles

 # Contributing
 If you have improvements or ideas to improve the design or code of the app, please open a pull request with your changes.
 Planned/indev features are listed on the [projects page](https://github.com/colinhartigan/valorant-inventory-manager/projects/1).

+## Legal
+This project is not affiliated with Riot Games or any of its employees and therefore does not reflect the views of said parties.
+This is purely a fan-made project to enhance VALORANT's inventory management.

+Riot Games does not endorse or sponsor this project.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.